-- approves the working programme for the European Banking Authority for the next year and for multiple years; - approves the annual report of its activities at the proposal of the Management Board; - passes the budget for the institution; - approves and publishes its internal rules, setting detailed rules for voting, including those for quorums if necessary.
+- approves the working programme for the European Securities and Markets Authority for the next year and for multiple years; - approves the annual report of its activities at the proposal of the Management Board; - passes the budget for the institution; - approves and publishes its internal rules, setting detailed rules for voting, including those for quorums if necessary.

 The Management Board consists of the Chair and six members of the Board of Supervisors who are chosen from among themselves by voting members of the Board of Supervisors.
 All the members of the Management Board except the Chair have an alternate member, who replaces the board member if they are unable to attend a meeting.
 The Executive Director and the observer from the European Commission attend meetings of the Management Board without the right to vote.
 An exception to this is that the Commission observer has the right to vote on issues affecting the budget of the institution.

-The Management Board is responsible for making sure that the European Banking Authority carries out its responsibilities and tasks.
+The Management Board is responsible for making sure that the European Securities and Markets Authority carries out its responsibilities and tasks.
 To this end it:

-- proposes an annual and multi-year working programme to the Board of Supervisors for approval; - adopts the authority's staff policy plan and staff regulations; - sets special conditions covering rights of access to documents of the authority; - proposes the annual report of the actions of the authority and the work of its Chair, drawing on draft reports; - approves and publishes its internal rules; - nominates and removes from office members of the Board of Appeal.
+- proposes an annual and multi-year working programme to the Board of Supervisors for approval; - adopts the authority's staff policy plan and staff regulations; - sets special conditions covering rights of access to documents of the European Securities and Markets Authority; - proposes the annual report of the actions of the authority and the work of its Chair, drawing on draft reports; - approves and publishes its internal rules; - nominates and removes from office members of the Board of Appeal.

-The European Banking Authority is represented by the Chair.
+The European Securities and Markets Authority is represented by the Chair.
 The Chair is a full-time independent specialist who is appointed by the Board of Supervisors after a public competition.
-After interviewing the candidate chosen by the Board of Supervisors, the European Parliament has the right to present objections to the nomination of that person.
+After interviewing the candidate chosen by the Board of Supervisors, the European Parliament may present objections to the nomination of that person.
 As well as appointing the Chair, the Board of Supervisors chooses an alternate member from among its own membership, who will cover the work of the Chair if the Chair is unavailable.

-On 1 February 2011, the European Parliament approved the appointment of Andrea Enria as chair of the European banking authority.
+On 1 February 2011, the European Parliament approved the appointment of Steven Maijoor as chair of the European Securities and Markets Authority.
 The Chair is appointed for five years.